Nonlinear Classical Fields: Nonlinear electromagnetic field

-has single zero in the point ${R_0=-\alpha/W}$ and two terms in the equation are singular.
-Thus we take the electron wave functions as
+has single zero in the point ${R_0=-\alpha/W}$ and two terms in the equation for wave function are singular.
+Thus we take the radial part of electron wave functions as

-One of the emerging algebraic equation, ${D^2-2D=0}$, has two solutions.
+One of emerging algebraic equation, ${D^2-2D=0}$, has two solutions.
 The case ${D=0}$, which corresponds to cancellation of the equation singularities, refers to well known situation available in all quantum mechanics textbooks, there the variety of main quantum number is \{1,2,...\}.
-If ${D=2}$ the wave function has double zero and the main quantum number runs the variety \{3,4,...\}.
+If ${D=2}$ the wave function has double zeros and main quantum number runs the variety \{3,4,...\}.
 So these novel states with main quantum number ${n>2}$ are degenerated with the first ones while the states without or with one single zero of wave function are not degenerated.
 External electromagnetic field can take off this degeneration.
-For some reason the implicit assumption about singularities cancellation is used commonly, the existence of the solutions with double zero of the electron wave function was not considered, at least this is in accessible for me articles.
-Below we will regard the ${n<3}$ states so the problem of levels degeneracy has no place.
-This piece of text is produced for slipping in the direction of physics after deep involving in the job of the digger for laying the water-pipe.
+For some reason the implicit assumption about singularities cancellation is used commonly, the existence of the solutions with double zeros of the electron wave function were not considered, at least this is in accessible for me articles.
+Below we will regard the usual states only.